 PokerStars Responsible Gaming

-- Allow poker to control them and affect their lives.
+2. Allow playing games to control them and affect their lives.

 Any underage player who has provided dishonest or inaccurate information regarding their true age may have all winnings forfeited and could face criminal prosecution.